How to Access Property Records in Delaware

 Deeds and Conveyance Records

-Deeds are very common property records that transfer the ownership of property between individuals and companies.
+Deeds are very common property records that transfer property ownership between individuals and companies.
 They also verify the title and can prove you own the property.
 These essential documents are very valuable.

 All parties must sign deeds, and a notary must witness them.
 Some of the information contained in deeds includes: